dootless-th8/Deliver-oo-final/fill/README.md

 ## How to run
 Create driver and customer objects first, then assigned the order of each customers.
+You can determined if the order has been delivered by running deliver out of the Driver object: it needs specific DeliveryOrder object as well.
+Furthermore, you can always check the status of the order by running summary from the certain DeliveryOrder object
-Enjoy
+Please Enjoy

 Examples:
 ```bash